software-mansion/starknet.py/docs/migration_guide.rst

     In such case, please open an issue at our `GitHub <https://github.com/software-mansion/starknet.py/issues/new?assignees=&labels=bug&projects=&template=bug_report.yaml&title=%5BBUG%5D+%3Ctitle%3E>`_ or contract us on `Starknet Discord server <https://starknet.io/discord>`_ in ``#🐍 | starknet-py`` channel.

+.. currentmodule:: starknet_py.net.gateway_client

+:class:`GatewayClient` and Gateway / Feeder Gateway API will become deprecated in the future.
+    As a result, :class:`GatewayClient` won't work and will eventually be removed.
+Consider migrating to :ref:`FullNodeClient`.

 Breaking changes
 ----------------